antoniosql/easy_batchai_pytorch/README.md

 ## Prerequisites

-* An Azure subscription - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+* __An Azure subscription__ - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
-* Installed the Azure CLI 2.0 with version 0.3 or higher of the batchai module - see these [instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+* __Installed the Azure CLI 2.0 with version 0.3 or higher of the batchai module__ - see these [instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-* Azure storage account - Typically we would expect that a storage account and blob container exist with the data stored (see below).
+* __Azure storage account__ - Typically we would expect that a storage account and blob container already exist with the data stored (see below).
 If a storage account with data does not yet exist then see How to create an Azure storage account

 ## Azure Batch AI Fundamentals
 Under an Azure Resource Group, the Azure Batch account contains the following resources: